masc-ucsc/docs/docs/pyrope/04-variables.md

 * `boolean`: true or false boolean.
 It can not be undefined (`0sb?`).
 * `string`: a string.
-* `{||}`: is a function without any statement which can be used as function type.
+* `{||}`: is a function without any statement which can be used as a function type.
 * `unsigned`: an unlimited precision natural number.
 * `u<num>`: a natural number with a maximum value of $2^{\texttt{num}}$.
 E.g: `u10` can go from zero to 1024.
 * `int`: an unlimited precision integer number.
 * `i<num>`: an integer 2s complement number with a maximum value of $2^{\texttt{num}-1}-1$ and a minimum of $-2^{\texttt{num}}$.

-Each tuple is has a type, either implicit or explicit, and as such it can be used to declared a new type.
-The `type` keywords guarantees that a variable is just a type and not an instance.
+Each tuple is has a type, either implicit or explicit, and as such, it can be used to declare a new type.
+The `type` keywords guarantee that a variable is just a type and not an instance.

 ```